Sparse Edge Encoder (SEE): I. Visual recognition in neuronal networks: Acknowledgement

 HHL proposed the research topic and supervise the project.
 CYL and MIS both performed the numerical simulations on the KCNN and finished the calculations on mutual information, dynamical range and statistical fluctuations.
 YCT performed the PCA for the natural images.
 CYL, MIS and HHL discussed the results and prepared the manuscript together.
+We acknowledge supports from National Science and Technology Council in Taiwan through Grant No. NSTC 113-2112-M-007-017.
+We are grateful to Po-Chung Chen for providing the abundant computational resources to run the numerical simulations.